Clyde Arwood: Indictment and trial

 After his arrest, Arwood was interned in a jail in Shelby County.
 He was denied bond at a preliminary hearing.
 Prior to Arwood's case, Tennessee had never seen a federal murder trial.
 Prior to 1934, only cases involving officers employed with the United States Internal Revenue Service and Customs fell under U.S. federal jurisdiction.
-A new law after 1934 allowed cases involving all federal employees to fall under federal jurisdiction, meaning Arwood was eligible to be charged with murder in the West Tennessee Federal Courts, rather than in a state court.
+A new federal law after 1934 allowed cases involving all federal employees to fall under federal jurisdiction, meaning Arwood was eligible to be charged with murder in the West Tennessee Federal Courts, rather than in a state court.

 On Friday, November 28, a federal grand jury indicted Arwood for the first-degree murder of William Pugh and three counts related to operating his illegal still and making illegal mash.
 The three counts related to the still carried a maximum punishment of six years imprisonment, while the first-degree murder charge carried a mandatory death sentence.
 After Arwood pleaded not guilty, his trial date was set at January 5, 1942.